 Groups data into clusters to identify outliers

 K-Means Clustering often groups data into clusters to efficiently identify outliers that may indicate unusual patterns.
-This method beneficial in surveillance systems, specifically for anomaly detection.
+This method is beneficial in surveillance systems, specifically for anomaly detection.
 It's adept at differentiating between normal data samples and those representing unauthorized access or other unusual events.
 Here's how it works:

 This approach simplifies multiclass classification by focusing on the distance between points, making it easier to pinpoint anomalies in vast data.
 It's your go-to for initial outlier screening, setting the stage for deeper analysis if needed.